etsy/411/docs/Targets.md

 - Project: The project to create the ticket under.
 - Type: The type of ticket to create.
 - Assignee: The user to assign the ticket to.

+### Pagerduty ###

+Create a new incident in Pagerduty based off of an Alert.
+The contents of the Alert and a link back to 411 will be included in the incident.

+#### Parameters ####

+- Service Key: The key for the service to generate incidents for.